-The total OPEB liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50% Salary increases Depends on service and ranges from 9.50% at 1 year of service to 4.00% at 20 or more years of service.
-Salary increase includes a 3.25% wage inflation assumption Investment rate of return 2.75%, net of OPEB plan investment expense, including inflation, for all plan years Healthcare cost trend rates Trend for fiscal year 2022 based on expected increased used to develop average costs.
-For fiscal years after 2023, trend starts at 8.00% for non-Medicare costs and Medicare costs gradually decreases to an ultimate trend of 4.50%.
+Inflation 2.25% Salary increases Depends on service and ranges from 8.50% at 1 year of service to 3.50% at 20 or more years of service.
+Investment rate of return 2.75%, net of OPEB plan investment expense, including inflation, for all plan years Healthcare cost trend rates Trend for fiscal year 2023 based on actual premium increases.
+For non- medicare costs, trend rates state at 8.00% for plan year 2024 and decrease gradually to an ultimate rate of 4.25% in 2039.
+For MAPD costs, trend rates are 0.00% in 2024 to 2028, 19.42% in 2029 to 2033 and 5.81% in 2034, declining gradually to an ultimate rate of 4.25% in 2039.

-Mortality rates for retirement and beneficiary annuitants were based on the RP-2014 White Collar Annuitant Mortality Table, adjusted for TRS experience.
-For disabled annuitants mortality rates were based on the RP-Disabled Annuitant table.
-Mortality rates for pre-retirement were based on the RP-2014 White Collar Table.
-All tables reflect future mortality improvements using Projection Scale MP-2017.
+Mortality rates for retirement and beneficiary annuitants were based on PubT-2010 Retiree Mortality Table, adjusted for TRS experience.
+For disabled annuitants mortality rates were based on the PubNS-2010 Non-Safety Disabled Retiree table.
+Mortality rates for pre-retirement were based on PubT-2010 Employee Mortality Table.
+All tables reflect future mortality improvements using Projection Scale MP-2020.

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 through June 30, 2017.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2017 through June 30, 2020.